Resources for Guardians and Visitors

 For accommodations for Deaf or Hard of Hearing individuals please contact the Coordinator for Deaf and Hard of Hearing Services at 540-831-6350.

-- Accessible Parking for the Permanently Disabled: Obtain a Disabled Parking Placard from the Department of Motor Vehicles.
+- Accessible Parking for the Permanently Disabled: Obtain an Accessible Parking Placard from the Department of Motor Vehicles.

 - Accessible Parking for the Temporary Disabled (less than six weeks): Please contact parking services to obtain a Radford UniversityTemporary Disability Parking Permit at 540-831-6361 or visit Heth Hall, first floor.
 Employees and students must have already purchased a valid Radford University parking permit and submitted valid medical documentation.